hitoyaCute/project_0001/README.md

 Provide an example of a C++ program or scenario where you effectively used one or more of these data types.
 [project.cxx](https://github.com/hitoyaCute/project_0001/blob/main/project.cxx)

-THIS IS A COLLEGE  ASSIGNMENT ADMISSION
+THIS IS A COLLEGE  ASSIGNMENT SUBMISSION